Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Methodology

 \subsection{Discussion}

-The proposed denoising as adaption is reminiscent of the domain adversarial objective proposed by Ganin and Lempitsky~\cite{ganin2015unsupervised}.
+The proposed denoising as adaption is reminiscent of the domain adversarial objective proposed by ~\citep{ganin2015unsupervised}.
 The main difference is that we do not use a domain classifier with a gradient reversal layer but a diffusion network for the loss.
-We categorize methods like~\cite{ganin2015unsupervised} as feature-space domain adaptation approaches.
+We categorize methods like~\citep{ganin2015unsupervised} as feature-space domain adaptation approaches.
 Unlike these approaches, we show that denoising as adaptation is more well-suited for image restoration as it can better preserve low-level appearance in the pixel-wise noise space.
 Compared to pixel-space approaches that usually require multiple generator and discriminator networks, our method adopts a compact framework incorporating only a single additional denoising U-Net, ensuring stable adaptation training.
-After training, the diffusion network is discarded, requiring only the learned restoration network for testing purposes.
-The framework comparison of the above three types of methods is presented in Sec.~\ref{sec:appendix:da} of the Appendix.
+After training, the diffusion network is discarded, requiring only the restoration network for inference.
+The framework comparison of the above three types of methods is presented in Appendix ~\ref{sec:appendix:da}.